-Market capitalisation is one of the most effective ways of evaluating the value of a company.
+Market capitalization is one of the most effective ways of evaluating the value of a company.
 It is crucial for readers to understand that this evaluation of a company’s value is done based on a company’s stocks.
 Essentially, this is defined by the total market value of the outstanding shares of a company.
-This simple fact also means that publicly owned companies are the only ones which can be evaluated by this method of evaluation.
+This simple fact also means that publicly owned companies are the only ones that can be evaluated by this method of evaluation.

 Understanding the value and risk associated with a company also helps an investor to make a balanced investment which is distributed across stocks from different companies.
 While judging companies by their market cap, it is important for investors to understand that this shows the stage of development of a company in its business venture.
 Investors should keep in mind this stage of development of a company while evaluating them to build their investment portfolio.

 One of the major factors while evaluating a stock is on the basis of the market capitalization in India.
 Before going into the finer nuances, knowing the formula for this evaluation method can provide clarity to investors.

 And P is the closing price of each share of the concerned company.

 An example can demonstrate the calculation of market capitalization with more ease.
 If a company has 10,000 shares, each with a closing price of Rs.100; the total MC of the company would be computed as follows.